-The Fund's sovereign status is also beneficial, enabling it to pay lower tax in some foreign jurisdictions than private investors.
+The Fund's sovereign status is also beneficial, enabling the Fund to pay lower tax in some foreign jurisdictions than private investors.
 Sovereign status is also often regarded favourably by business partners and can position the Fund well as a potential co-investor.

-Among other benefits of significance to retirement income policy are the following::
+Among other benefits of significance to retirement income policy are that:

-- The NZSF brings diversification to the Government's balance sheet and helps spread risk.
+The NZSF brings diversification to the Government's balance sheet and helps spread risk.
 Tax revenue (upon which PAYGO is based) is wholly exposed to macroeconomic conditions in New Zealand.
-By investing globally, the Fund makes future Government revenue and the ability to pay for NZS less dependent on the domestic economy. - Over the period 2002-11, the Fund had the effect of raising the estimate of household saving in New Zealand by an annual average of 2.1 percentage points of household disposable income.71 - The economies of scale associated with the Fund are likely to mean that this is a cheaper form of SAYGO funding of retirement income than individual accounts.
+By investing globally, the Fund makes future Government revenue and the ability to pay for NZS less dependent on the domestic economy